YuraAAA/android-develop-utils/readme.md

 ## Geolocation support

-In this library geolocation provided via SupportLocationManager class.
+In this library geolocation is provided via SupportLocationManager class.

 ### Configure geolocation service